Knowledge Sharing

 3. What Is a Digital Signature?

-Answer: To safeguard report ownership, credibility, and data security, all SGS electronic reports incorporate advanced digital signature technology.
+Answer: To safeguard report ownership, credibility, and data security, newly issued SGS electronic reports incorporate advanced digital signature technology.

 A digital signature is not a scanned image of a handwritten signature or a simple electronic sign‑off.
 It is a secure authentication mechanism based on cryptographic technology.